Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Output modalities in End-to-End system

 Many trajectories and waypoints are possible for the safe maneuvering of the vehicle.
-The cost is used to select the optimal one among the possibilities.
+The cost \cite{hu2022st,zeng2019end,peng2022safe,li2022human,cui2021lookout,casas2021mp3} is used to select the optimal one among the possibilities.
 It assigns a weight (positive or negative score) to each trajectory based on parameters defined by the end user, such as safety, distance traveled, comfort, and others.
 Rhinehart et al. \cite{rhinehart2018deepc67c92} and Chen et al. \cite{chen2022learning5orc98} refine control using the predictive consistency map, which updates knowledge at test time.
 They also evaluate the trajectory using an ensemble expert likelihood model.
 Prakash et al. \cite{prakash2021multic121} utilize object-level representations to analyze collision-free routes.
 Zeng et al. \cite{zeng2021endtoend} employ a neural motion planner that uses a cost volume to predict future trajectories.
-Hu et al. \cite{hu2022st} employ a cost function that takes advantage of the learned occupancy probability field, represented by segmentation maps (Fig. \ref{inputoutput}(f)), and prior knowledge such as traffic rules to select the trajectory with the minimum cost.
+Hu et al. \cite{hu2022st} employ a cost function illustrated in Fig. \ref{inputoutput}(f) that takes advantage of the learned occupancy probability field, represented by segmentation maps, and prior knowledge such as traffic rules to select the trajectory with the minimum cost.
+Regarding safety cost functions, Zhao et al. \cite{zhao2021samc65}, Chen et al. \cite{chen2017multic71}, and Shao et al. \cite{shao2023safetyc117} employ safety maps.
+They analyze actions within the safe set to create causal insights regarding hazardous driving situations.

-\paragraph{Direct control and acceleration}
+\subsection{Direct control and acceleration}

 Most of the End-to-End models \cite{rhinehart2018deepc67c92,zhou2019doesc69c98,toromanoff2020endc66,chen2020learningc60,codevilla2019exploringc61,hubschneider2017addingc122,codevilla2018endc123c124,liang2018cirlc125,chen2020learningc60} provide the steering angle and speed as outputs at a specific timestamp.
 The output control needs to be calibrated based on the vehicle's dynamics, determining the appropriate steering angle for turning and the necessary braking for stopping at a measurable distance.